World Cup 2018 Predictions: Projecting Final Teams to Advance to Semis

 England vs. Sweden

-On paper, Saturday's two fixtures appear a little more one-sided than the matches fans watched on Friday.
+On paper, Saturday's fixtures appear a little more one-sided than Friday's matches.
 Croatia are clear favourites against hosts Russia, and England are expected to cruise past Sweden.

-Both the Swedes and Russians were unfancied coming into the tournament, although in the case of the Scandinavians, one has to wonder why.
-After qualifying ahead of the Netherlands and Italy and beating France in their qualifying group, they should have gotten a little more love from pundits and oddsmakers alike.
+Both Sweden and Russia were unfancied coming into the tournament, although in the case of the Scandinavians, one has to wonder why.
+After qualifying ahead of the Netherlands and Italy and beating France in the qualifiers, they deserved a little more love from pundits and oddsmakers.

-The side have already gone further than expected, and they have fully embraced the role of underdogs.
-They also know their recent record against the Three Lions is excellent, with just a single loss in their last eight outings:
+The side have already gone further than expected, and they have embraced the role of underdogs.
+They also know their record against the Three Lions is excellent, having lost just one of the teams' eight previous competitive meetings.

 Richard Conway @richard_conway